-I’m Katie, a third-year PhD student studying health communication (interpersonal communication between an individual and healthcare professionals) at University of East Anglia, UK.
+I’m Katie, a third-year PhD student studying health communication (interpersonal communication between an individual and healthcare professionals) at University of East Anglia (UEA), UK.

 I was born in Japan.
 After studying Linguistics at Tokyo Woman’s Christian University, I worked for a software company in Tokyo.
 Although I had always nurtured a childhood dream of living overseas, in my twenties I was far too busy with long hours of work, and the years went by rather quickly!

-In 2012, I stayed for a few months in Oxford, UK.
-The following year I attended the Institut Villa Pierrefeu in Montreux, Switzerland to study International Protocol; the year after that, I resumed my stay in Switzerland to study with them further.
+In 2012, I stayed for months in Oxford, UK.
+The following year I attended the renowned Institut Villa Pierrefeu in Montreux, Switzerland to study International Protocol.
+The year after that, I resumed my stay in Switzerland to study with them further.
 There, what fascinated me the most was a session on intercultural communication.
-Combining some knowledge of Linguistics from my previous studies, I became more aware of communication skills and enhanced self-awareness of how we transfer messages while exploring our own cultural perspectives.
+Combining some knowledge of Linguistics from my previous studies, I became more aware of miscommunication in intercultural settings and enhanced self-awareness of how we transfer messages while exploring our own cultural perspectives.

 Additionally, I am a certified language teacher of Japanese and teach Japanese language and culture at universities in the UK.